Jeevaganps/Youtube_Data_Analysis/Readme.md

 5. Run the Python scripts for data extraction, MongoDB data storage, SQL database setup, and Streamlit app development.

 6. Access the Streamlit application to explore and interact with the YouTube data.

+### command to run the project:

+Streamlit run webpage.py